vivid-planet/comet/.changeset/afraid-rivers-talk.md

 "@comet/admin-color-picker": patch
 ---

-Add a gap to `FooterClearButton` slot to prevent the typography from sticking to the color preview
+Add missing spacing to the clear-color button of `ColorPicker`